 - Allegations of discrimination which are linked to the dismissal

-Disbursements are costs related to your matter that are payable to third parties, such as court fees, travel expenses and courier charges.
+Disbursements are costs related to your matter that are payable to third parties, such as court fees, travel expenses and courier charges, such disbursements are likely to be at least £500 + VAT*.
 It also includes photocopying costs.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

 The fees set out above cover all of the work in relation to the following key stages of an unfair dismissal claim: